Hiking With Ben

 The road to Whiterock Knoll.
 The trees on the horizon mark its summit.

 The trail approached the knoll then swung north to sidle across its eastern flank.
-We left the trail here and headed slowly up to the summit of the knoll which stands at 1,790 m.
+We left the trail here and headed slowly up to the summit of the knoll which stands at 1,790 metres.
 We’d covered 11·3 km and ascended 430 metres, a decent effort for an afternoon.

 Our previous reconnaissance had left me confident there were plenty of campsites, but my memory may have taken on a rose-tinted view of the area.
 Our options were few after factoring in the weather forecast for strong winds from the western quarter.
 After some consideration we selected a site just over the western side of the knoll.
 Although this was the windward side, there were more trees on this side to act as a windbreak.
 We tucked the tents in close to the trees, and I added extra guys to my tent as protection against the weather, leaving it as tight as a drum.